-Many of you are about to have your state reopen after the Covid-19 epidemic.
+God gives us peace during these times of uncertainty.
+And, the fear of the unknown will diminish.
+Many of you are about to have your state reopened after the Covid-19 epidemic.
 While some of you may have already had this happen.
 Some states are opening up all at once, while others are taking it slow.
 You may be asking yourself, “What if there is another breakout? “or “Is it safe?”
-These fears of the unknown can cause more damage than the actual outbreak itself.
+The fear of the unknown can cause more damage than the actual outbreak itself.

 Fear, anxiety, and depression are real things that some may struggle with from time-to-time.
 In the New Testament, Hebrews 13:5 serves as a great relief of God’s promise, “he will never leave you or forsake you.”
 If God said it, who are we to doubt it.
 Gaining God’s wisdom during this time is crucial.
 As we go through these statewide changes, remember God will be with you every step of the way.